Mw3y/epfl-cs107-PokeMAN/HELP.md

 MP2-2023
 ========
+# Resources folder:
+The game resources folder was too big to be submitted on Moodle, so here's the drive link: https://drive.switch.ch/index.php/s/I74WjFK9RpZn65V/ (All files have of course been compressed beforehand)

 # Game Description "PokéMaN: Majorez les tous !"
 The player spawns in the area of his house (Home) and must interact with a series of characters scattered on the map to collect Pokémon to fight his rival Garry and to defeat the Pokémon League.